2024 Latvian First League

 The 2024 Latvian First League (referred to as the Optibet Nākotnes Līga for sponsorship reasons) was the 33rd season of second-tier football in Latvia.
 The season started on 5 April 2024 and finished on 10 November 2024.

 The winners (Super Nova) were promoted to the 2025 Latvian Higher League.
 The third-placed team (JDFS Alberts) qualified for the Latvian Higher League play-off, losing and remaining in the league.
 The twelfth-placed team (Tukums II) qualified for the Latvian First League play-off, winning and retaining their place in the league.
-The bottom two teams (Rēzeknes FA/BJSS and Smiltene) were relegated to the 2025 Latvian Second League.
+The bottom two teams (Rēzeknes FA/BJSS and Smiltene) were not relegated because of Valmiera FC financial problems.